 Two-way Shared Jump Client Access

-In this use case, your organization has multiple groups of support representatives who perform different functions and who need to be on separate support teams.
+In this use case, your organization has multiple groups of users who perform different functions and who need to be on separate teams.
 However, two of these groups regularly need to access the same computers.
 You can grant Team A access to Team B's Jump Clients, and you can also grant Team B access to Team A's Jump Clients.
-This way, whichever queue a Jump Client is pinned to, both teams can access it.
+This way, whichever Jump Group a Jump Client is pinned to, both teams can access it.

 One-way Shared Jump Client Access

 In this use case, your organization has one team, Team A, which manages all types of computers, both desktops and servers.
 However, a second team, Team B, manages only servers.
 You can grant Team A access to Team B's Jump Clients.
-Then, pin only servers to Team B's queue, so that both Team A and Team B can access these servers.
-Pin desktops to Team A's queue, so that only Team A but not Team B can access these desktop clients.
+Then, pin only servers to Team B's Jump Group, so that both Team A and Team B can access these servers.
+Pin desktops to Team A's Jump Group, so that only Team A but not Team B can access these desktop clients.